 There is a concept called the Condorcet candidate, which is a Candidate who defeats all other Candidates in two-person races.

 Consider Candidates A and B. If, when using ranked ballots, more than half of those voters who rank at least one of A or B rank candidate A above some candidate B, then candidate A wins the race between A and B. If a particular candidate wins all such races between all other candidates, that is the Condorcet candidate.

-For single-seat elections, that’s a Condorcet method, which elect from the smallest set of candidates who would themselves win a majority vote against each single candidate not in that set, called the Smith set.
-When this is one candidate—a candidate who would defeat every other candidate one-on-one—it is called the Condorcet winner.
+The Smith Set is the smallest set of candidates who would themselves win a majority vote against each single candidate not in that set.
+If we remove all but one Smith candidate from an election, that candidate becomes the Condorcet candidate.

-Benham IRV and Tidemann’s Alternative Smith and Schwartz strongly resist strategic voting.
-Benham IRV simply moves ballots from the candidate with the least votes to the next-ranked candidate on each ballot.
-Tideman’s Alternative Smith elects the Condorcet candidate or, if there is none, eliminates all candidates outside the Smith set and then eliminates the one with the fewest votes.
-Tidemann’s Alternative Schwartz does this with the Schwartz set.
+Benham IRV and Tidemann’s Alternative Smith and Schwartz strongly resist strategic voting and nomination.
+Benham IRV simply elects the Condorcet winner or, if none exists, eliminates the candidate with the fewest votes and checks again.
+Tideman’s Alternative Smith elects the Condorcet candidate or, if there is none, eliminates all candidates outside the Smith set and then eliminates the one with the fewest votes, then repeats this process.

-More-importantly, these rules force the election to the Condorcet candidate if and when a voting rule set fails.
-Such failure occurred when Burlington, VT implemented Instant Run-off Voting, a non-Condorcet method, and elected neither the Plurality nor the Condorcet candidate.
-Such constraint to the bona fide Condorcet candidate and to the Smith set allow us to see failure while not suffering from post-election controversy.
+These rules force the election to the Condorcet candidate in cases where a system like plurality with run-off—including Instant Runoff Voting—fails.
+Such failure occurred when Burlington, VT implemented Instant Run-off Voting and elected neither the Plurality nor the Condorcet candidate.
+Constraint to the bona fide Condorcet candidate and to the Smith set prevents these failures and post-election controversy.